-De Bonos Thinking Hats.
+De Bonos Thinking Hats

 These are 6 colour coded hats which encourage children to apply different

 thought processes to a challenge.

-Red Hat – Feelings
+Red Hat Feelings

-Yellow Hat- Positive points
+Yellow Hat Positive points

-Black Hat- Things to be cautious of
+Black Hat Things to be cautious of

-White Hat- Facts you know and wish to know.
+White Hat Facts you know and wish to know.

-Green Hat- New ideas
+Green Hat New ideas

 This is linking the hats and identifying gaps.

 Philosophy for Children (P4C)

 This is used for children to debate, question, reflect, justify and develop their thinking about a range of deeper issues.

 • Is it better to be a child or an adult?

-What’s more important family or friendship?
+• What’s more important family or friendship?

-Should animals be kept in captivity?
+• Should animals be kept in captivity?